Therapy for grief & loss

 My aim is to help you learn healthy and whole-hearted strategies to feel and process the wide range of emotions that accompany grief while helping you also stay connected to what’s been lost and what still remains.

-Some experiences of grief can go unseen and unrecognized, in particular when loss is minimized, misunderstood or not considered socially acceptable to mourn openly.
-There’s no grief Olympics.
-There’s no one “right” way to grieve.
+If you’ve lived, you’ve lost.
+Some experiences of grief can go unnamed, unseen, minimized, or misunderstood.
+This doesn’t make it any less true.
+There’s no grief Olympics and there’s no one “right” way to grieve.
 This is a safe place to make room to tend to losses of…

 • Pets and companion animals